Setting a Proxy

 profile.login = "chacha20-ietf-poly1305"

-You can use the following to disconnect the proxy set by FIRERPA on the system.
+You can disable the proxy set by FIRERPA on the system using the following method.
 This interface is very simple and does not require any additional parameters.

 d.stop_gproxy()

-You can configure the type of proxy service with the following parameter.
+You can configure the proxy service type using the following parameter.
 For a SOCKS5 proxy, it would be GproxyType.SOCKS5.

 profile.type = GproxyType.HTTP_CONNECT

-If you need to redirect DNS queries, this parameter will cause all DNS queries from the system to be forwarded to this address.
-If coexisting with OpenVPN, do not set this to OpenVPN's internal network DNS, as it may cause a complete network disconnection.
-When this configuration is not used, the system's default DNS is used.
+If you need to redirect DNS queries to 114, this parameter will forward all DNS queries from the system to this address.
+If you use it together with OpenVPN, do not set it to OpenVPN's internal DNS, otherwise it may cause a complete network disconnection.
+When this configuration is not used, the system default DNS is used.

 Attention

-If the `dns_proxy` parameter is set to proxy DNS queries, the DNS server you use must support TCP queries.
-Most common DNS servers support TCP queries.
+If you set the dns_proxy parameter to proxy DNS queries, the DNS server you use must support TCP queries.
+Typically, commonly used DNS servers support TCP queries.

 profile.nameserver = "114.114.114.114"

-Configuration for the proxy server's IP address and its port number.
+Configuration of the proxy server IP and port number.

 profile.port = proxy_server_port

-If your proxy server requires login authentication, you can provide it using the following parameters.
+If your proxy server requires login authentication, you can provide it through the following parameters.
 This depends on your proxy provider.
-For the Shadowsocks type, login is the encryption method.
+For Shadowsocks type, login is the encryption method.

 profile.login = "proxy_server_login_username"